-Furthermore, the Management Board set targets for the minimum percentage of any gender at 25% for the first and second management levels, who report to the Management Board.
+Furthermore, the Management Board set targets for the minimum percentage of any gender at 25% for the first and second management levels.

-Remuneration and share ownership of the Management and Supervisory Boards' members For information on the compensation of the Management and Supervisory Boards' members, please refer to our detailed Remuneration Report.
+Remuneration and share ownership of the Management and Supervisory Boards' members

+For information on the compensation of the Management and Supervisory Boards' members, please refer to our detailed Remuneration Report.